Evaluation features of web accessibility evaluation tools

 - Semi-Automatic - where the test was partially carried out by software tools, but where human input or judgment was still required to decide or help decide the outcome of the test.

-Most of the tools concentrate on the testing of accessibility requirements which can be performed automatically, although there are some that support accessibility experts by performing the other two types of tests.
+There are some evaluation tools that support accessibility experts by performing semiautomatic or manual tests.
 This support is normally introduced by highlighting in the source code or in the rendered document areas which could be originating accessibility problems or where human intervention is needed (for instance, to judge the adequacy of a given alternative text to an image).

 Some tools do not declare that they only perform automatic testing.
 Since it is a known fact that automatic tests only cover a small set of accessibility issues, full accessibility conformance can only be ensured by supporting developers and accessibility experts while testing in manual and semiautomatic mode.